larafoundingteam/Lara/README.md

 3. [Development Tools](#Development-Tools)

 ## Installation
-At the root of the project run
+At the root of the project run:
 ```
 npm install
 ```